• Skip to primary navigation

 Yum

-Close up picture of an almond poppy seed muffin with a bite taken out on a white background
+Close up of a plated almond poppy seed muffin with a bite taken out of it.

 Anyone else out there swoon over a good almond poppy seed flavor combo?
 Its the best and should be more popular!